Maintenance and development of operational tide-surge models

 The National Oceanography Centre Liverpool works with the Met Office to develop storm surge forecasting models for the Environment Agency.

 Tide-surge models are run in real-time as part of the forecast suite of models at the Met Office.
-Results are transmitted to the Environment Agency and used, together with data from the National Tide Gauge Network, for coastal flood warning in England and Wales.
+Results are transmitted to the Environment Agency and used together with data from the National Tide Gauge Network for coastal flood warning.

 Model performance is routinely monitored at the National Oceanography Centre Liverpool by comparing forecast results with observations every month.
 Typical root-mean-square errors are about 10cm.
 Significant forecast errors are investigated and causes diagnosed so that the system can be progressively improved.